PCIe Impedance Calculator

 Why is PCIe 85Ω instead of 100Ω?

 The 85Ω specification was chosen for better signal integrity at high speeds with typical PCB stackups.
-It's a balance between performance and manufacturability.
+It is a balance between performance and manufacturability.

 Do I need low-loss materials?

 For PCIe 3.0 with short traces, FR4 works.
-PCIe 4.0+ typically requires low-loss materials (Megtron 6, IS415, etc.) for traces longer than a few inches.
+PCIe 4.0 and faster designs usually need lower-loss materials for longer channels.

 What about via design for PCIe?